 Previously, she worked at Heritage Elementary School as special education teacher, reading coach and school counselor.
 She served as Assistant Principal at Rainbow Elementary School before working in that same capacity at Madison elementary.

-At Alabama A&M, she received a bachelor’s degree in speech language pathology and a master’s degree in special education.
-Freeman earned guidance and counseling certification at University of West Alabama, educational specialist credentials at Middle Tennessee State University and instructional leadership certification at Jacksonville State University.
+At Alabama A&M University, Freeman earned a bachelor’s degree in speech-language pathology and a master’s degree in special education.
+She received a master’s degree in school counseling from the University of West Alabama, Educational Specialist status in administration and supervision from Middle Tennessee State University and certification in Instructional Leadership from acksonville State University.

 For this school year, Freeman doesn’t expect any major changes at Horizon.
 “I want to learn the lay of the land and get a feel of how everything operates in the building,” she said.

 One familiar face will be Wendy Pharo, who’s Assistant Principal at Horizon.
 “I’m ecstatic to work with Wendy in this capacity.
 We previously worked together at Heritage,” Freeman said.